We ship in-stock orders as soon as possible. This is often the day after you place an order, but there are situations where it will take longer.

 All orders over $200 shipped within the USA qualify for free shipping.
 Just select the free shipping option during check out.

-Currently we use USPS and UPS for shipments.
+Currently we use USPS for all shipments.
 At this time we don’t allow you to select which carrier we use for each order.

 An exact shipping cost is listed during the checkout process.